 Here are a few additional tips and considerations to keep in mind for your new hydroponic garden:

-- Lighting: Just because a plant is grown in water doesn't necessarily mean it doesn't still need sunlight.
+- Lighting: Just because a plant is grown in water doesn't necessarily mean it doesn't need sunlight.
 Especially in the case of fruits and vegetables like tomatoes and most anything with flowers, you'll need to either place your plants near a south-facing window or figure out some other way to get them much-needed light—ideally at least six hours a day.
-Unfortunately, this can be very complicated due to various spectrums of light, intensity, and power, not to mention the different needs of different plants.
+Unfortunately, this can be complicated due to various spectrums of light, intensity, and power, not to mention the different needs of different plants.
 For more information, check out this primer on The Basics of Hydroponic Lighting.

 - pH Level: Depending on what you're trying to grow, not having the optimum pH level of your water can greatly diminish your plants' ability to absorb vitamins, carbohydrates, and other nutrients.
 (For instance, most of the herbs mentioned above thrive in a pH level that is lower than that of most tap water.)
-So it's important to check the ideal pH preferences of your plants and adjust the water accordingly.
+So it's essential to check the ideal pH preferences of your plants and adjust the water accordingly.

 What is nutrient film technique (NFT)?

 It is one of the most popular and versatile systems for hydroponics and can be particularly useful for fast-growing, lightweight plants like lettuce—though it is not as effective for growing heavier crops such as tomatoes.
-For more information, check out this helpful The Spruce article on Nutrient Film Technique Hydroponic Gardens.
+For more information, check out this helpful The Spruce article on Nutrient Film Technique Hydroponic Gardens

 What's the Difference Between Hydroponics, Aquaculture, and Aquaponics?